ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 ## Judgment-level reasoning

-Reasoning at the judgment level using this metalanguage is not as convenient as having a type checker for terms, or even as convenient as having a Nuprl-like proof refiner that extracts the realizers.
+Reasoning at the judgment level using this logical framework is not as convenient as having a type checker for terms, or even as convenient as having a Nuprl-like proof refiner that extracts the realizers.
 But it's very straightforward and expressive.
 It can be used to prove derived rules, and other facts about derivability that aren't of the form to be rules.
 For example, you can show that adding a certain new rule would allow deriving a contradiction.

 Many unusual phenomena of Nuprl-like systems become clearer when analyzed in terms of judgment-level reasoning.

 ### Vs reasoning about Reflected Judgments

 In Nuprl-like systems, the semantic judgments are reflected internally as squashed types, and can be reasoned about using propositions-as-types.
-The metalanguage gives us a way to reason about formal judgments.
+The logical framework gives us a way to reason about formal judgments.
 Aside from the ability to reason about "large" judgment forms like type validity, is this judgment-level reasoning actually different from internal reasoning?
 It turns out it is.

-For example, consider the metalanguage formula:
+For example, consider the framework formula:

 $$\forall t.(t \Vdash A) \Rightarrow (t \Vdash B)$$

 The puzzle is to find, assuming ($A\,type$) and ($B\,type$), a type that's provably inhabited if and only if that formula is derivable.
-In more detail, we want some metalanguage function $R$ such that:
+In more detail, we want some framework function $R$ such that:

 $$\forall A,B.(A\,type) \Rightarrow (B\,type) \Rightarrow
 ((\forall t.(t \Vdash A) \Rightarrow (t \Vdash B)) \Leftrightarrow (\exists p.p \Vdash R(A,B)))$$

 A couple of perhaps-plausible-looking solutions for $R(A,B)$ are ($\Pi t:Comp.(t \in A) \to (t \in B)$) and ($\Pi t:\top.(t \in A) \to (t \in B)$).
 But both of these are wrong.
 The first is too weak (you get left-to-right only) and the second is not even a type (which makes existence of an element too strong).

-The metalanguage formula we're trying to represent turns out to be asserting that $A$ is a subtype of $B$, since it can be read as a special case of the subsumption rule:
+The framework formula we're trying to represent turns out to be asserting that $A$ is a subtype of $B$, since it can be read as a special case of the subsumption rule:

 $$\frac{t \Vdash A}{t \Vdash B}$$